Scale an application in Azure Spring Apps

 Sign in to the Azure portal.

-Go to your Azure Spring Apps Overview page.
+Go to your Azure Spring Apps instance.

 Scale your application

-If you modify the scaling attributes, keep the following notes in mind:
+As you modify the scaling attributes, keep the following notes in mind:

-CPUs: The maximum number of CPUs per application instance is four.
+vCPU: The maximum number of CPUs per application instance is four.
 The total number of CPUs for an application is the value set here multiplied by the number of application instances.

-Memory/GB: The maximum amount of memory per application instance is 8 GB.
+Memory: The maximum amount of memory per application instance is 8 GB.
 The total amount of memory for an application is the value set here multiplied by the number of application instances.

 Be sure to select Save to apply your scaling settings.

-Upgrade to the Standard tier
+Upgrade to the Standard plan

 This example explained how to manually scale an application in Azure Spring Apps.
 To learn how to monitor an application by setting up alerts, see Set-up autoscale.